alinex/node-config/README.md

 Validation and Optimization
 -------------------------------------------------

 If asynchronous check-functions are given it is possible to validate and manipulate the loaded configuration values, before they are used.
 You may also add such check functions after you created the first instances.
 (But then newly added toplevel config entries are not updated.)

-    function myCheck(name, config, cb) {
+    function myCheck(name, values, cb) {
       // change or check the values
       // ...
       // on error call cb('something is not ok');